What is the Magnus Expansion?: Crossed morphisms and post-Lie structures

-In this subsection, we will consider a special class of crossed morphisms of Lie groups, see Section \ref{sec: subsec cross morph gp}.
+In this subsection, we will consider a special class of crossed morphisms of Lie groups, see Subsection \ref{sec: subsec cross morph gp}.
 We start our analysis with the following result whose infinitesimal analogue is Proposition \ref{prop: adjun}.

 \begin{proposition} Let $G,H$ be two Lie groups.
-If $f:G\rightarrow H$ is an invertible crossed morphism relative to the action $\phi:G\rightarrow\text{Aut}(H)$, then $id:\overline{H}\rightarrow H$ is a crossed morphism relative to the $G$-action $\phi\circ f^{-1}:\overline{H}\rightarrow\text{Aut}(H)$ where $\overline{H}=(H,\star)$ is the Lie group whose group operation is defined by
+If $f:G\rightarrow H$ is an invertible crossed morphism relative to the action $\phi:G\rightarrow\text{Aut}(H)$, then $\mathrm{id}:\overline{H}\rightarrow H$ is a crossed morphism relative to the $G$-action $\phi\circ f^{-1}:\overline{H}\rightarrow\text{Aut}(H)$ where $\overline{H}=(H,\star)$ is the Lie group whose group operation is defined by

 Note that $H$ and $\overline H$ share the same underlying manifold and for this reason one can consider the identity map between $\overline{H}$ and $H$. \end{proposition}